 “The leaves, they aren’t even orange.
 They are all sorts of colors, even green and brown.”

-She seemed a bit disappointed and perplexed in one.
+She seemed a bit disappointed and perplexed in wrapped into one.

 What appeared from a distance to be a brilliant orange tree was quite different up close.
 And Lily was a bit disappointed and intrigued.
 We talked about it later, making sense out of the situation.
-That day she’d wanted to get a leaf to keep, a beautiful orange leaf, but up close all she found was some funny looking leaves.
+On that day of discovery what she wanted was to get a leaf to keep, a beautiful orange leaf, but up close all she found was some funny looking leaves.